Team

 Rob was most recently a judge on several Food Network shows, including Canada’s Wall of Chefs and Top Chef.

-Marc Marayag, Chef de Cuisine
+Marc Marayag, Executive Chef

 It was a happenstance moment that paved Marc Marayag’s journey into the hospitality world more than a decade ago.
 After enrolling in culinary school classes with a friend on a whim, Marc discovered his passion for cooking, and from there, the rest is history.